pocomane/brewed-in-the-apocalypse/bita-tasty.md

 Some NPCs are negotiating a trade, with Trax supervising the event.
-Trax is kind of just waiting to see what happens, giving an Open Reaction to the World.
-But the World too is not yet sure how to proceed, so they spend their Open Reaction on a situation that is much clearer in their head.
+Trax is kind of just waiting to see what happens, giving an Open Reaction to the Scenarist.
+But the Scenarist too is not yet sure how to proceed, so they spend their Open Reaction on a situation that is much clearer in their head.

 "Deanna you manage to meet Lasher, but she has a worried